samuel-cros/2d-platformer-playground/README.md

 # 2d-platformer-playground
-A 2D repo where I try and implement game mechanics.
+A 2D repo where I try and implement platformer game mechanics.